 English Dream Cake for special occasions, celebrations & birthdays in Paris

-A few weeks before my 40th birthday, we were approached by English Dream Cake of Paris and asked to review one of their luxury cakes.
-It seemed like the perfect way to celebrate my special occasion in style without going over the top (which isn't me).
-I decided to have a garden party at our house with a bunch of family friends.
-Centrepiece was an elegant cake for us all to admire, taste and (hopefully) enjoy.
+A few weeks before my 40th birthday we were approached by English Dream Cake of Paris and asked if we would like to review one of their luxury cakes.
+It was great timing and seemed like a lovely way to celebrate my special occasion in style.
+I'm not a party animal and I was planning a simple, low key garden party at our house with a bunch of my closest friends and their children.
+An elegant cake would make the perfect centrepiece for us all to admire, taste and (hopefully) enjoy.

-Cheryl confirmed the week before and again the day before the party, which was very reassuring.
+Cheryl confirmed the week before and again the day before the party which was very reassuring.
 What I like about the service offered by English Dream Cake is that they can chauffeur deliver the cakes (within Paris and the Ile-de-France region).
-When organising a party at home there is enough stress making sure bedrooms are tidy, eyeliner is straight and carrots are chopped before having to rush off in a frazzled state!
+When organising a party at home there is enough stress making sure bedrooms are tidy, eyeliner is straight and carrots are chopped before having to rush off in a frazzled state to collect a cake.
 I felt so relaxed knowing, with confidence, that the cake would arrive.

 On cue, Cheryl appeared at our gate with cake in hand.